-As you begin your studies at Fuller Seminary you will notice that your course syllabi list a number of required text books and articles.
+As you begin your studies at Fuller Seminary you will notice that your course syllabi list a number of required text book and article readings.
 Where can you find these resources in the Fuller library?

 There are three main locations:

-To access eReserves, go to your Canvas Dashboard and click on the icon of the individual course in which you would like to access them.
-Within the course menu on the left there should be a link for eReserves.
-Click this link to access your courses eReserves.
-You can view a tutorial on this process here (includes screenshots and video).
+Due to changes in the way the library acquires resources, Fuller will no longer be using eReserves in English language classes.
+To access eReserve chapters and articles in a non-English course, go to your Canvas Dashboard and click on the icon of the individual course you would like to access.
+Courses still utilizing eReserves will have an eReserve link in the Canvas course menu on the left side of the screen.
+You can view tutorials on this process in Korean and Spanish here (includes screenshots and video).

 2. Course Reserves (@ the Circulation Desk)

 COVID-19 Update: Course Reserves will not be available for book pick up or in-library use for the duration of the Hubbard Library closure due to COVID-19.
 Please see your Canvas Course links, eBooks in the library catalog, or plan to purchase required textbooks that are unavailable in library electronic formats.
 Please use our suggest a book form if you are unable to access a required text that should be available as an eBook.

 In most cases, the Fuller library will have print copies of required course text books available for checkout.
 Because these resources are always in-demand, the library holds them 'in reserve' at the front circulation desk and makes them available for 2 hour check out.
 If a book is on reserve it will be labeled as such in the library catalog (see screenshot below).